Porcelain Enamel Lights Add Retro Touch to Rhode Island Home

 Home renovations sometimes resemble one of those domino tricks where you touch one then all of the others fall in line.
 You may start out with a simple plan to add a new chair rail in the dining room, but then you realize the dining room table needs refinishing.
 And the wall could use a fresh coat of paint.
-And so go the dominoes!
+And so it goes!

 When Rhonda and Peter, of East Greenwich, Rhode Island, repainted the exterior of their home recently, they realized that their outdoor lighting needed updating.